 This is helpful because full-blown market crashes are rare, but industry and sector-wise disruptions are more frequent.
 And instead of keeping an eye on all sectors, you can create a screener to find your ideal stock.

 3. Yahoo Finance Screener

 One area where the screener lacks a bit is the dividend, where it only offers three metrics.
-It also doesn’t have filters for past-five year’s income growth or dividend growth.
-Additional metrics include ESG metrics and scores, which is a boon for the socially-conscious and responsible investors.
+It also doesn’t have filters for the past five years’ income growth or dividend growth.
+Additional metrics include ESG metrics and scores, which is a boon for socially conscious and responsible investors.

 Like most others on this list, it allows you to save your individual screeners for later use.
-It also offers a cool way to get an overview of the results (visually) by creating a heat-map.
-The securities appear as squire boxes, with sizes proportional to their market cap, and they are colored on a scale of red to green, based on a one-day percentage change.
+It also offers a cool way to get an overview of the results (visually) by creating a heat map.
+The securities appear as squire boxes, with sizes proportional to their market cap, and they are coloured on a scale of red to green, based on a one-day percentage change.

 4. Bar Chart

 Difficulty: Very easy

 The Bar Chart is a free screener that comes with a paid version as well.
 It allows you to screen securities, mutual funds, ETFs, and options from five major markets, including Canada.
 The screener is easy to use for beginners, especially if you know the names of the metrics you need to find, because the categorization takes some time to get used to.